carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ### The input for BiG-SLiCE

-First of all, let's activate the conda environment where `BiG-SLiCE` has been installed and all the needed softwares for its usage:
+First of all, let's activate the conda environment where `BiG-SLiCE` has been installed and all the softwares required for its usage:

 ~~~
 $ conda activate GenomeMining_Global